 Have you fallen for any of these common sleep disorder myths?
-Although we all sleep every night, many of us know very little about sleep and why our bodies need it!
-Here are some of the most common sleep myths:
+Although we all sleep every night, many of us know very little about sleep and why our bodies need it.

-Truth: Sleep experts say that most healthy adults need between 7.5 and 9 hours of sleep each night in order for the body to function properly throughout the day.
+Sleep experts recommend that most healthy adults should get between 7 and 9 hours of sleep each night to function properly during the day.
 A lack of sleep one night will eventually need to be replenished with additional sleep over the next few nights.
 Although you may think your body will get used to a lack of sleep, this is simply not true.

 Myth: Insomnia means you have trouble falling asleep.